Dog Licenses and Laws

 - $5 off a year if your dog is microchipped and you provide a microchip number

-- 25% off per year if your dog is a certified Canine Good Citizen (this discount must be obtained in person at the Animal Adoption and Education Center) -- American Kennel Club: Canine Good Citizen program
+- 25% off per year if your dog is a certified Canine Good Citizen. the CGC is an obeidence course offered through the American Kennel Club.
+We do not accept any other obedience training certificates.
+(This discount must be obtained in person at the Animal Adoption and Education Center — American Kennel Club: Canine Good Citizen program

 - If you own four or more dogs, you may be eligible for a multiple dog license.
 For more information, call 503-655-8628.

 - Around the clock notification at your home phone number or emergency number if you lose your licensed pet and someone finds it, eliminating searches, newspaper ads, etc.

 - A license tells everyone that your pet is yours and not a homeless stray.